jursonovicst/fontscrambler/README.md

 ##Prerequisites

-The script depends on the fontforge python library, please make sure, that it is installed:
+The generate script depends on the fontforge python library.
+There is a known bug in the 20120731 version of fontforge, which may causes the scrambling to hang, therefore please make sure, that you obtained the latest version.
+This can be done on Ubuntu 15.04 very simply:

 ```bash
 sudo add-apt-repository ppa:fontforge/fontforge